 - The strengths and weaknesses of specific candidates and companies

 - Company-specific information like strategic goals and financial growth

 No one is more connected to your industry and the work world in general than a Recruiter, which makes them a unique and vital resource for both HR Managers and job-seeking career professionals.
 Start with the Artisan team here.

 Once you’re set up, we recommend logging in at least once a week (if not more).
 LinkedIn has all the benefits of a personal social media platform like Facebook, but was strictly designed for the industry professional.

-Follow the unwritten rules and keep more personal posts to other platforms, and use LinkedIn in the way it was intended.
+Follow the unwritten rules, keep more personal posts to other platforms, and use LinkedIn the way it was intended.

 Need More LinkedIn Advice?

 Sign up for our mini email course!
 4 emails jam-packed with LinkedIn advice for job seekers, personal branding peeps, and more!
 Click below to sign up.

 Other Posts You Might Like